+The following are additional requirements for this program prior to students participating in clinical experiences:

-- Submit to drug screening and a background check prior to the start of externship, the results of which could affect eligibility to participate at a clinical site. - Provide proof of immunizations prior to the start of externship. - Negative TB test results.
-If test results are more than 12 months old, they must be from a twostep test.
-If applicants have a history of a positive TB test, a chest X-ray is required - o Childhood MMR immunization or titer showing immunity - Hepatitis B vaccination or written refusal - o Varicella zoster or titers showing immunity - o Additional immunization requirements in accordance with facility requirements - Students who must repeat a course are subject to space availability - Students who fail any course in the program twice are withdrawn from the Surgical Technology program
+- Submit to drug screening and a fingerprint background check, the results of which could affect eligibility toparticipate at a clinical site. - Provide proof of immunizations or titers showing immunity as follows:

+o Negative TB test results.
+If test results are more than 12 months old, they must be from a two-steptest.
+If applicants have a history of a positive TB test, a chest X-ray is required.

+o MMR (Measles Mumps and Rubella) series.

+o Hepatitis B series vaccination or signed declination.
+(Signed declination could affect eligibility to participate inclinical experiences).

+- o Varicella zoster series

+- o Tetanus, diphtheria, pertussis

+- o Students should note that they may be subject to additional immunization,

+background check and drug screening requirements in accordance with facility requirements.

+Re-enrollment in the ST program:

+- Students who must repeat a course are subject to space availability. - Students who fail any course in the program twice are withdrawn from the Surgical Technology program

-Carrington College uses technologies and equipment to support the learning process such as: fully functional O.R. table and scrub sink, IV poles, anesthesia machines, transportation gurney, manikins for mock surgery, prep trays, syringes, needles and electrocautery knives.
+Carrington College uses technologies and equipment to support the learning process such as: fully functional O.R. table and scrub sink, IV poles, anesthesia machines, transportation gurney, manikins for mock surgery, preptrays, syringes, needles and electrocautery knives.

-Surgical Technology Certification options to CA program graduates:

-National Board of Surgical Technology and Surgical Assisting (NBSTSA) Certified Surgical Technologist (CST)
+Surgical Technology Certification options to CA program graduates: National Board of Surgical Technology and Surgical Assisting (NBSTSA) Certified Surgical Technologist (CST)